Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 Metal Doors

-Metal interior doors offer a more streamlined look compared to standard wood doors or MDF doors.
-They are well suited for contemporary and modern inspired interiors.
+Metal interior doors offer a more streamlined look compared to standard wood or MDF.
+They are well suited for contemporary and modern-inspired interiors.

-Metal interior doors are also known for their extreme durability.
-Unlike solid wood doors which are prone to warping, decay and rot, metal interior doors are not susceptible to such damaging factors.
-Metal interior doors are also fire resistant and do not easy crack or bow.
+Metal is also known for its extreme durability.
+Unlike solid wood which is prone to warping, decay, and rot, metal is not susceptible to such damaging factors.
+Metal interior doors are also fire-resistant and do not easily crack or bow.

 They are energy efficient and do not require any routine maintenance.
-Although prone to scratches and dents, metal interior doors can be easily repaired.
+Although prone to scratches and dents, metal surfaces can be easily repaired.
 In terms of cost, metal doors are generally cheaper than a classic door that is made up of solid wood.

-Some popular variations of metal doors are steel doors and metal doors with glass inserts.
+Some popular variations of metal doors are steel and metal with glass inserts.
 Steel interior doors are not really made of one solid slab of steel.
-Instead they are typically constructed with polystyrene or polyurethane cores that are encased in a steel cover.
+Instead, they are typically constructed with polystyrene or polyurethane cores that are encased in a steel cover.

 Metal interior doors with glass inserts, on the other hand, provide more interest and a less heavy appearance.
-Some manufacturers also offer metal doors that gave cutouts and designs and allow for customization.
+Some manufacturers also offer metal products that have cutouts and designs and allow for customization.

-Metal interior doors are also available in different framing designs and a wide variety of color options.
-Typically, they are factory primed, which means that they can be painted based on your own color specifications.
+Metal products are also available in different framing designs and a wide variety of color options.
+Typically, they are factory-primed, which means that they can be painted based on your own color specifications.

 MDF Doors

 Medium density fiberboard (MDF) is a type of engineered wood product that is mainly composed of recycled wood fibers.
 It has become one of the most common interior door materials because of its affordability and durability.
-MDF interior doors can withstand humidity and heat better than solid wood interior doors.
+MDF interior doors can withstand humidity and heat better than solid wood.

-Unlike traditional and natural materials, MDF interior doors are less likely to warp, and are resistant to decay and rot, making them the ideal choice for rooms which are constantly exposed to humidity and moisture such as bathrooms and kitchens.
+Unlike traditional and natural materials, MDF is less likely to warp, and is resistant to decay and rot, making them the ideal choice for rooms that are constantly exposed to humidity and moisture such as bathrooms and kitchens.

-MDF interior doors won’t chip or crack due to heat exposure and won’t expand or contract either, making their finishing longer lasting.
+MDF surfaces won’t chip or crack due to heat exposure and won’t expand or contract either, making their finishing longer lasting.

-In terms of appearance, MDF interior doors typically mimic the appearance of natural wood.
-Despite lacking wood grain texture, MDF interior doors are smooth and easy to finish.
-So in case you decide on changing the color of your doors, you can change its appearance and paint it with a new color easily.
+In terms of appearance, MDF surfaces typically mimic the appearance of natural wood.
+Despite lacking wood grain texture, MDF panels are smooth and easy to finish.
+So in case you decide to change the color of your doors, you can change its appearance and paint it with a new color easily.

-And since they can be stained or painted, MDF interior doors offer high versatility and flexibility regardless of the style of your home.
+And since they can be stained or painted, MDF products offer high versatility and flexibility regardless of the style of your home.
 A large variety of MDF interior doors are also available in a wide range of attractive styles, which include paneled styles and modern looks.

 Glass Doors